Ernst Haas

 Characteristic Zones indicate where someone with a prolonged single problem is likely to lie (see the Acid-Base Diagram).
 These partially compensated zones lie roughly half way between no response and complete response.

-respiratory acidosis with a PCO2 of 60 mmHg (raised by 20mmHg) would if “completely compensated” have an SBE = 12 mEq/L. An SBE=0 mEq/L would suggest “not compensated“.
+A respiratory acidosis with a PCO2 of 60 mmHg (raised by 20mmHg) would if “completely compensated” have an SBE = 12 mEq/L. An SBE=0 mEq/L would suggest “not compensated“.
 A value in the middle (SBE = 6 mEq/L) is typical “partially compensated chronic respiratory acidosis“.

-metabolic acidosis with SBE of -12 (reduced by 12 mEq/L) would require to be “completely compensated” a PCO2 = 20 mmHg.
+A metabolic acidosis with SBE of -12 (reduced by 12 mEq/L) would require to be “completely compensated” a PCO2 = 20 mmHg.
 A normal PCO2 would indicate “not compensated“.
 A value in the middle (30 mmHg) is typical “compensated metabolic acidosis“.

 6. Six Classical Disturbances: